Belmont station (Caltrain)

 Belmont station is a Caltrain station in Belmont, California that replaced the Southern Pacific Railroad station nearby.
 It is served by local and limited service trains.

+Belmont was an inaugural station along the foundational San Francisco and San Jose Railroad, which commenced service on October 18, 1863.
 The modern elevated station was constructed in 1997 as part of a grade separation project.